 Mini Candy Board, or Fondant for winter feeding

 Some want a blanket for their hives.
-Eco Bee Box supplies an adjustable blanket covers that allow for access from both the top and lower entrances.
-In areas like Oregon, the threat to overwintering well is moisture.
-The colony must stay dry during the winter months.
-Placing a candy board on the top of the hive will help draw out some moisture, but it is limited.
-Putting a box filled with cedar shavings with a screen under it, on top of your hive, will draw out more moisture, but still may need to be checked and resupplied with new dry material.
+Eco Bee Box offers an adjustable blanket covers that allows for access from both the top and lower entrances.
+In areas like Oregon, the main threat is moisture.
+The colony has to stay dry during the winter months.
+Placing a candy board on the top of the hive will draw out some moisture, but the effect is limited.
+Putting a box filled with cedar shavings with a screen under it, on top of your hive, will draw out more moisture, but it may need to be checked from time to time and resupplied with new dry material.

 How many boxes are needed for a mini colony to survive the winter?
 Here in Utah we have taken single mini boxes through the winter.
 Others with no experience have neglected a double mini colony in Utah and still survived in Utah.
 We suggest a goal of two or more mini boxes for Utah, other states may vary.